 Next steps

 Understanding how long your pension will last in retirement can provide clarity and peace of mind about your future.
-However, it is a complex calculation with many variables – and that’s why it’s important to get smart advice from someone who understands your individual circumstances.
+However, it is a complex calculation with many variables – and that’s why it’s important to get financial advice from someone who understands your individual circumstances.

 An adviser can show how long your retirement savings are likely to last, explain the best way to access your pension in retirement, and check your money is invested in a way that suits your needs and goals.